Want to be on the first page of Google? It’s not as hard as you might think as long as you understand a few SEO basics.

 Compelling content ideas don’t take one day to complete, it takes hours and hours of research and exhaustive refinement, regardless of length.
 It also needs to be revisited and updated as necessary.

 Write full comprehensive coverage of a topic that satisfies your primary query and relevant/related queries/questions for the audience.
-Get unbiased reviews and step back, thinking what you would want to see if you typed in that search query.
+Get unbiased online reviews and step back, thinking what you would want to see if you typed in that search query.

 2. Build A Diverse and Authoritative Backlink Profile